carolinlawrence/carolinlawrence.github.io/index.markdown

 From 2014-2018 I was graduate research assistant and PhD student at the Statistical NLP group at the Heidelberg University, supervised by Prof. Dr. Stefan Riezler.
 During my PhD I worked on Natural Language Processing (NLP) problems, such as machine translation and question-answering, and I explored how reinforcement learning can be applied to these problems.

 ## Research Interests
-* Machine Learning, particularly for graph-structured data and using reinforcement learning
 * Explainable AI: AI should enrich our lives and for this we should work on interpretable, trustworthy and inclusive AI
 * Natural Language Processing, particularly Question-Answering and Information Extraction